VP13104/AES-Encrypt_Decrypt/Readme.md

 cd AES-Encrypt_Decrypt <br>
 Open index.html with any browser <br>

+---

 ## 🚀 Usage
-Encryption
+**Encryption**

-Enter the text you want to encrypt.
+- Enter the text you want to encrypt.

-Provide a password/key.
+- Provide a password/key.

-Click Encrypt.
+- Click Encrypt.

-The tool will display:
+- The tool will display:

-Encrypted text (Base64)
+- Encrypted text (Base64)

-IV (Initialization Vector — required for decryption)
+- IV (Initialization Vector — required for decryption)

-Decryption
+**Decryption**

-Paste the encrypted text and the IV from the encryption step.
+- Paste the encrypted text and the IV from the encryption step.

-Enter the same password/key.
+- Enter the same password/key.

-Click Decrypt to get back the original message.
+- Click Decrypt to get back the original message.